-All relevant employers are required to publish data relating to pay and bonuses over a 12-month period ending on the 'snapshot date' of 31 March.
-In the case of independent schools, the annual snapshot date is 5 April.
+Employers in maintained schools and colleges are expected to publish data relating to pay and bonuses based on a single period, and bonuses for a 12-month period ending on the 'snapshot date' of 31 March.
+In the case of academies, free schools and independent schools, the annual snapshot date is 5 April.
 Employers have 12 months from the annual snapshot date in which to publish pay information.